Swetlana-AI/world-mood/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👤 Author

+Swetlana-AI

+## 🙏 Acknowledgments

+- Material-UI for the beautiful components
+- D3.js for the powerful visualization capabilities
+- The React community for the amazing ecosystem